laurenchen0631/English-Learning/articles/201907/20190725/Leonardo DiCaprio.md

 If he's made a misstep, it was becoming entangled with Riza Aziz, whose Red Granite Pictures financed Wolf of Wall Street.
 In January, DiCaprio gave closed-door testimony to a Washington, D.C., grand jury regarding a multibillion-dollar Malaysian corruption scandal.
 In June, Aziz was arrested and charged in Malaysia with laundering $248 million from a state investment fund and channeling the funds into Red Granite bank accounts.
 It remains to be seen if DiCaprio will be dragged into any trials.
 Regardless, the Red Granite debacle appears to have had little effect on DiCaprio's standing in Hollywood — agents will say privately that there is no actor or actress that they would rather put their clients next to in a movie.
 	- debacle 瓦解 == A sudden and ignominious failure; a fiasco.
 Django producer Stacey Sher, who has known DiCaprio since he was a teen, notes that the intensity of his performances is no accident.
 “He makes it look effortless, but he’s that ‘10,000 hours’ and beyond," she says of the Malcolm Gladwell rule that explains success in any field.
 “I think everybody thinks of him as the greatest actor of his generation first, who happened to become the biggest movie star of his generation.”
-	- the Malcolm Gladwell rule == 10,000-Hour Rule 一萬小時的法則，這原本是在1990年代由Anders Ericsson等人首創的概念，他們認為這個通則，適用於各行各業的任何領域，學習某一特殊技術(skill)或專長沒有捷徑，不斷的練習與後天的努力才是成功的關鍵。
+	- the Malcolm Gladwell rule == 10,000-Hour Rule 一萬小時的法則，這原本是在1990年代由Anders Ericsson等人首創的概念，他們認為這個通則，適用於各行各業的任何領域，學習某一特殊技術或專長沒有捷徑，不斷的練習與後天的努力才是成功的關鍵。
 It was playing the grizzled frontiersman Hugh Glass in Iñárritu's dark, violent Western The Revenant that proved DiCaprio could still draw massive audiences despite leaving behind the boyish charm that made him a star.
 "He is a perfectionist and demands a lot of himself," says Iñárritu of working with DiCaprio on The Revenant.
 "There was this scene in the river that he is meant to be floating, and there were huge pieces of ice.
 He never hesitated, and even when you got the take, he asked for another.
 He was relentless when it was sometimes not necessary."
 	- grizzled 灰白的 == Having or streaked with grey hair.
 	- frontiersman 拓荒者 == A man living in the region of a frontier, especially that between settled and unsettled country.